eschwartz/go-sensor-api/README.md

-# Sensor Metadata API
+# Sample Go API: Sensor Metadata

-Technical challenge for PingThings Go Developer/SRE application, submitted by Edan Schwartz, Feb 2024.
+A sample REST API written in Go.
+Covers a hypothetical use case that tracks metadata for physical sensors in various geographical locations.

-## Task
+## Features

-Please build a JSON REST API for storing and querying sensor metadata.
+A JSON REST API for storing and querying sensor metadata.
-At a minimum, this API should expose endpoints for the following:
+Exposes endpoints for the following:

 - Storing name, location (gps position), and a list of tags for each sensor.
 - Retrieving metadata for an individual sensor by name.